Victiniiiii/SushiReminder/README.md

 # SushiReminder
 ## What is this project?
 This is a minimalistic reminder app for desktop, built by scratch because i didn't like the alternatives.
-Very lightweight, but with a lot of features.
+Very lightweight, but with many features.
 ## Technologies Used
 Used JavaScript & React for the code,